Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-In summary, defects in hBN crystals, already known for a variety of outstanding optical properties, were found to exhibit a peculiar interaction with liquids.
-Indeed, native point defects on the atomically smooth surface of the as-exfoliated crystal become emissive when in contact with organic solvents.
-This unique system, where the encounter of a single defect with a single organic molecule yields a single-photon emitter, reconciles solid-state emitters and organic fluorophores to constitute a new tool for the study of solid-liquid interfaces.
-We demonstrated two directions for sensing with liquid-activated hBN defects: activation dynamics report on interfacial single-charge transfer between defects, while the bright emission spectra of emitters offer a readout of their nanoscale dielectric surrounding.
-These phenomena were found to hold in single-digit nanometer confinement, allowing for the design of liquid-responsive nanostructures that may find useful applications for the optical imaging of molecular interactions at solid-liquid interfaces in nanofluidic systems \textit{operando}.
+hBN crystals, already known for exceptional optical properties, exhibit a peculiar interaction with liquids.
+When in contact with organic solvents, native point defects on the atomically smooth surface of the crystal become emissive.
+This unique system, where the encounter of a single defect with a single organic molecule yields a single-photon emitter, combines solid-state emitters and organic fluorophores, providing a new tool for studying solid-liquid interfaces.
+We demonstrated two sensing approaches using liquid-activated hBN: the activation dynamics provide insights into interfacial charge transfer between defects and single molecules, while the emission spectra of the emitters offer information about the nanoscale dielectric environment.
+These phenomena were found to hold in confinement as small as a few nanometers, where only ensemble-averaged measurement techniques have been successful so far.
+As it relies on common samples and widely available single-molecule microscopy techniques, this approach could be readily applied for optical imaging and sensing in nanofluidic systems \textit{operando}.